 Are orthodontics covered?

 Orthodontics are an optional benefit, so if your group purchased this benefit, enrollees will have orthodontic coverage.
 To find out what procedures are covered, and at what coinsurance level, refer to your contract.
-You can also direct enrollees to find this information online or in their benefits booklet.
+Enrollees can find this information online or in their benefits booklet.

 How does orthodontic treatment-in-progress work?